Codecademy/docs/content/sklearn/concepts/probability-calibration/probability-calibration.md

   - 'paths/computer-science'
 ---

-In Sklearn, **Probability Calibration** is a technique used to improve the reliability of predicted probabilities from machine learning models.
-When a model outputs a probability, it's essentially making a statement about the likelihood of a specific outcome.
-A well-calibrated model ensures that these probabilities accurately reflect the true likelihoods.
+In [Sklearn](https://www.codecademy.com/resources/docs/sklearn), **Probability Calibration** is a technique used to improve the reliability of predicted probabilities from machine learning models.
+When a model outputs a probability, it makes a statement about the likelihood of a specific outcome.

+A well-calibrated model ensures that these probabilities accurately reflect the true likelihoods, meaning the predicted probabilities align closely with observed outcomes.

 Sklearn provides two primary methods for implementing probability calibration: